Balance Druid Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 - Niya has a strong starting traint, which increases our max Health as well as our Mastery.
 This is the best Soulbind option for Night Fae.

 - Korayn is a decent reverse execute burst choice with Wild Hunt Tactics.
+First Strike is very powerful during bosses or encounters with waves of enemies where you can keep a high uptime on the Critical Strike buff.

 - Dreamweaver is similar in throughput to Korayn when their talent tree is maxed out but it does have Podtender which gives an edge in the defensive department.
+Dream Delver is a basic damage increase on a single target and not particularly noteworthy.

 - Emeni is the best choice for Necrolords and goes for both Potency Conduits in all situations.
+Pustule Eruption would be rather unutilized in raid but the rest of the tree is very defensivly-oriented.

-- Plague Deviser Marileth is a low impact Soulbind and is the worst of the three options.
+- Plague Deviser Marileth is a low-impact Soulbind and is the worst of the three options.